zenml-io/zenml-projects/llm-complete-guide/README.md

 ### Run the `distilabel` synthetic data generation pipeline

-To run the `distilabel` synthetic data generation pipeline, you can use the following command:
+To run the `distilabel` synthetic data generation pipeline, you can use the following commands:

 ```shell
 pip install -r requirements-argilla.txt # special requirements